Jan Smuts: Law and politics

 Smuts began to practise law in Cape Town, but his abrasive nature made him few friends.
 Finding little financial success in the law, he began to devote more and more of his time to politics and journalism, writing for the Cape Times.
 Smuts was intrigued by the prospect of a united South Africa, and joined the Afrikaner Bond.
-By good fortune, Smuts' father knew the leader of the group, Jan Hofmeyr.
+By good fortune, Smuts's father knew the leader of the group, Jan Hofmeyr.
 Hofmeyr in turn recommended Jan to Cecil Rhodes, who owned the De Beers mining company.
 In 1895, Smuts became an advocate and supporter of Rhodes.

 When Rhodes launched the Jameson Raid, in the summer of 1895–96, Smuts was outraged.
 Feeling betrayed by his employer, friend and political ally, he resigned from De Beers, and left political life.
 Instead he became state attorney in the capital of the South African Republic, Pretoria.

 After the Jameson Raid, relations between the British and the Afrikaners had deteriorated steadily.
 By 1898, war seemed imminent.
 Orange Free State President Martinus Steyn called for a peace conference at Bloemfontein to settle each side's grievances.
 With an intimate knowledge of the British, Smuts took control of the Transvaal delegation.
 Sir Alfred Milner, head of the British delegation, took exception to his dominance, and conflict between the two led to the collapse of the conference, consigning South Africa to war.

 Psychology

 Smuts was the first South African to be internationally regarded as an important psychologist.
-During Smuts’ undergraduate years at Cambridge University, he produced a manuscript in 1895 in which he analysed the personality of the famous American poet Walt Whitman.
+During Smuts's undergraduate years at Cambridge University, he produced a manuscript in 1895 in which he analysed the personality of the famous American poet Walt Whitman.
 Due to his manuscript being considered unviable, it was only published 23 years after his death in 1973.
 Smuts went on to produce his next manuscript, which he completed in 1910, entitled An Inquiry into the Whole.
 His manuscript was then revised in 1924 and published in 1926 with the title Holism and Evolution.

 Smuts had no interest in pursuing a career in psychology.
 He considered psychology as "too impersonal to study great personalities", and believed that the holistic tendency of the personality would be studied best through personology.
-Smuts, however, never inquired further into the idea of personology due to him wanting to continue laying the foundation of the concept of holism.
+Smuts, however, never inquired further into the idea of personology due to his wanting to continue laying the foundation of the concept of holism.
 He never returned to either of the topics.